SpindlySpider/UoP-AI-CW/README.md

 1. Start the application
 2. Select `0` for Genetic Algorithm
 3. When prompted about defaults, enter `N` to use default parameters
-4. The GA will execute and generate an optimized gait pattern
+4. The GA will execute and generate an optimised gait pattern

 **Output**: Creates `results.txt` containing a 300×24 matrix of joint angles